weex/wuc-new/README.md

 The materials directory is used as a shared directory to store files that take significant disk space like videos.

-Please help fix any broken links, bugs, typos, grammatical errors, etc.
+Please help fix any broken links, bugs, typos, grammatical errors and such.

 ### Keep the same HTML structure